meetoseh/backend/docs/redis/keys.md

     available `stats:users:monthly:{unix_month}:count` key, in case the job to delete old keys is delayed

--   TODO `stats:instructors:count` goes to the number of instructors that have ever been created.
+-   `stats:instructors:count` goes to the number of instructors that have ever been created.
 This is used in the admin dashboard

--   TODO `stats:instructors:monthly:{unix_month}:count` goes to the number of instructors created in the given number of months since the unix epoch.
+-   `stats:instructors:monthly:{unix_month}:count` goes to the number of instructors created in the given number of months since the unix epoch.
 This is used in the admin dashboard and is deleted once it's no longer that month as it's not a particularly useful stat

--   TODO `stats:instructors:monthly:earliest` goes to a string representing the unix month of the earliest available `stats:instructors:monthly:{unix_month}:count` key, in case the job to delete old keys is delayed
+-   `stats:instructors:monthly:earliest` goes to a string representing the unix month of the earliest available `stats:instructors:monthly:{unix_month}:count` key, in case the job to delete old keys is delayed

--   TODO `stats:journeys:count` goes to the number of journeys that have ever been created.
+-   `stats:journeys:count` goes to the number of journeys that have ever been created.
 This is used in the admin dashboard

--   TODO `stats:journeys:monthly:{unix_month}:count` goes to the number of journeys created in the given number of months since the unix epoch.
+-   `stats:journeys:monthly:{unix_month}:count` goes to the number of journeys created in the given number of months since the unix epoch.
 This is used in the admin dashboard and is deleted once it's no longer that month as it's not a particularly useful stat

--   TODO `stats:journeys:monthly:earliest` goes to a string representing the unix month of the earliest available `stats:journeys:monthly:{unix_month}:count` key, in case the job to delete old keys is delayed
+-   `stats:journeys:monthly:earliest` goes to a string representing the unix month of the earliest available `stats:journeys:monthly:{unix_month}:count` key, in case the job to delete old keys is delayed